FabricMC/fabric-docs/develop/items/custom-data-components.md

 You may need to store multiple attributes in a single component.
 As a vanilla example, the `minecraft:food` component stores several values related to food, such as `nutrition`, `saturation`, `eat_seconds` and more.
 These components are referred to by the game as "map components".

 For map components, you must create a `record` class to store the data.
-This is the type we'll define in our component type and what we'll read and write when interacting with an `ItemStack`.
+This is the type we'll register in our component type and what we'll read and write when interacting with an `ItemStack`.
 Start by making a new record class in an appropriate package (you might want to make a new one called `component` for this).

 ```java
 public record MyCustomComponent() {